Professor Nicola Madge

 About

-I am an Honorary Professor in the Faculty of Business and Social Sciences at Kingston University.
+I am an honorary professor in the Faculty of Business and Social Sciences at Kingston University.
 I have worked at Brunel University, the National Children's Bureau, St Mary's Hospital Medical School, the London School of Economics, the Thomas Coram Research Unit, and the Institute of Psychiatry.
-I am a Chartered Psychologist and Associate Fellow of the British Psychological Society.
+I am a chartered psychologist and associate fellow of the British Psychological Society.

-Research has been a central feature of my career, and I have led large-scale projects in areas such as youth and religion, deliberate self-harm among young people, health in childhood, and social disadvantage.
-Recently, I have changed direction, and my latest published project examines the lives of women born during the post-war baby boom.
-This has been complemented by the publication of a book of poems on the everyday lives of older women in their prime.
-A further book, based on an analysis of the 'lockdown diaries' completed by 68 men and women over the age of 70 for six months from the onset of the COVID-19 pandemic in March 2020, is currently in press.
+Recently, I changed direction with the publication of Sixty Somethings.
+The lives of women who remember the Sixties, based on interviews with 69 older women born during the post-war baby boom, complemented by the publication of a book of poems entitled The Everyday Lives of Older Women in their Prime.
+My most recent book, Lockdown Life.
+The Pandemic Experience for Older Diarists, is based on an analysis of the 'lockdown diaries' completed by 68 men and women over the age of 70 for six months from the onset of the COVID-19 pandemic in March 2020.
 Further details on these latest publications are provided on my website, found at www.nicolamadge.co.uk.

 Qualifications